strawberrypie/rusentiment/en_annotation.md

 </tbody>
 </table>

-<div style="text-align: justify"> Unfortunately, it is not always the case that a whole single post fits one of the above categories.
+Unfortunately, it is not always the case that a whole single post fits one of the above categories.
 If the post contains several expressions of sentiment, we ask you to annotate the polarity of the post as a whole, which we define as **the dominant, prevailing sentiment**.
-Annotation of the mixed sentiment posts (such as the posts containing both positive and negative sentiment) is discussed in more detail on p.
-7.
+Annotation of the mixed sentiment posts (such as the posts containing both positive and negative sentiment) is discussed in more detail on PAGE 7 [here](#head4)

 Posts may express sentiment of two different types, for example, the speaker's mood and the speaker's attitude towards something.
 The polarity of these may be the same or it may differ, creating a mixed-sentiment post.
 Often, the polarity will be the same.
 For example, “Great!
 I won a free ticket!” has both an explicit evaluation of the event (Great!) and describes the experience that would be positive for many people (won free ticket).
 It is clear that the polarity of the post as a whole is also positive. </div>

-##  Positive speech acts
+# <a name="head3"></a>Positive speech acts
-<div style="text-align: justify"> A large portion of posts express perform the functions of various speech acts: expressing gratitude for something, congratulating a user or a group of users, greeting them.
+A large portion of posts express perform the functions of various speech acts: expressing gratitude for something, congratulating a user or a group of users, greeting them.
 We treat these as a separate subcategory because, although generally greetings, congratulations and gratitude imply positive sentiment, they can also be performed, e.g., out of a feeling of obligation or under social pressure.
-So we would like to keep it an option to add or remove them in different research scenarios. </div>
+So we would like to keep it an option to add or remove them in different research scenarios.

 This group includes: